akeneo/pim-helpcenter/content/updates/2020-12/5-Update-the-variant-axis-of-your-product-models.md

 - EE
 ---

-# Update the variant axis value of your product models
+# Update the variant axis value of your products
 ::: meta-data type="Improvement" features="Governance" available="late December"

 Sometimes, when new variant products are created, their variant axis can be set to a value that is not precisely the one you wanted.
 It is now possible to change this value afterward, making your product modeling even more flexible.
+Simply edit the axis value in your product variant form.
 And you already know this: under-control product information governance is the key to unlock powerful product experiences. :wink:

 ::: more
 [What is a variant product?](../articles/what-about-products-variants.html#what-is-a-variant-product)